tkocou/ComfyUI-Linux-Install/README.md

 # SDXL-linux-Install
 A simple script to make installing ComfyUI node based AI in Linux easier.

-Step 1) download the webui.sh file to your home directory.
+Step 1) download the comfy-webui.sh file to your home directory.

 Step 2) Open a terminal window and execute the next 2 commands